berki6/amharic-ocr-api-csharp/README.md

 # Amharic OCR API (C#)

-A robust RESTful API for extracting Amharic text from images and PDF files using IronOCR, built with ASP.NET Core.
+A robust RESTful API for extracting Amharic text from images and PDF files using IronOCR, b## Logging

+- Logs are written to the console and to `logs/ocr-api-<date>.log`.
+- Log level: Debug and above.
+- Includes request events, warnings, and errors.
+- **Centralized logging:** Logs are also sent to Seq ([http://localhost:5341](http://localhost:5341) by default) for monitoring and troubleshooting.
+In production, configure the Seq URL in `appsettings.json` or environment variables.

+## Monitoring

+- **Application Insights:** Integrated for monitoring performance, failures, and usage metrics.
+- Configure the connection string in `appsettings.json` for Azure Application Insights.
+- Set up alerts for high error rates, slow responses, or other issues.ith ASP.NET Core.

 ## Tags